TRAUMA SENSITIVE YOGA

 learn to tolerate bodily sensations

-Interoception – the ability to notice what is happening in one’s own body – is a key element to TCTSY.
+Interoception – the ability to notice what is happening in one’s own body – is a key element to Trauma Sensitive Yoga.

-The main aim of a TCTSY class is to offer the opportunity to use yoga forms to notice what you feel in your body and then, based on what you feel or experience, practise making choices about what to do with your body.
+The main aim of a TS Yoga class is to offer the opportunity to use yoga forms to notice what you feel in your body and then, based on what you feel or experience, practise making choices about what to do with your body.

-It is crucial to understand that TCTSY is not therapy (although it can be part of a client’s therapy programme); individuals are not expected to discuss or access their trauma memories during TCTSY sessions.
+It is crucial to understand that TS Yoga is not therapy (although it can be part of a client’s therapy programme); individuals are not expected to discuss or access their trauma memories during yoga sessions.

 Who is Trauma Sensitive Yoga For?

-Trauma Sensitive Yoga offers a specialised form of yoga to survivors of complex trauma and treatment-resistance PTSD including survivors of sexual abuse and chronic childhood abuse, military veterans and survivors of war.
+Trauma Sensitive Yoga offers a specialised form of yoga to survivors of complex trauma and treatment-resistant PTSD including survivors of domestic, sexual and chronic childhood abuse, military veterans and survivors of war and human trafficking.

 This form of yoga originated at the Center for Trauma and Embodiment at the Justice Resource Institute in Brookline, Massachusetts, USA.
-It is an empirically validated, clinical intervention for complex trauma or chronic, treatment-resistant PTSD.
+It is an empirically validated, adjunctive treatment for complex trauma or chronic, treatment-resistant PTSD.

 In the United States, the TCTSY program is included in the National Registry of Evidence-based Programs and Practices (NREEP) database published by the Substance Abuse and Mental Health Services Administration (SAMHSA).
 For more details on this please go to the TCTSY Website.